752963e64/journal/radbean_virtual_user_session_engine.md

-# radbean - arbitrary random hashing engine.
+# radbean - virtual user session engine.

 "What's nice when u know what u talking about...
 Is that you know what u talking about :)"

 #### In the state of things

-- Now you can distribute hashes.
+- Now you can sell your product more easily.

 ### Arbitrary random hashing engine ooff.